pb1977/aws_ml_capstone/README.md

 ## Justification
-MSE Basline Linear Regression Model: 1.0916151765857767e-09 MSE of Autoglon Model: 81.44673385599222
+MSE Basline Linear Regression Model: 1.0916151765857767e-09

+MSE of Autoglon Model: 81.44673385599222

 MSE of HPO Autoglon Model: 88.07604118054836

 MSE of Prophet Model: 2.1994794315927653

 MSE of HPO LSTM Model: 0.0016983404690519472

-The MSE of HOP LSTM Model clearly out preforms all other models based on the set evalation metric.
+The MSE of HPO LSTM Model clearly out preforms all other models based on the set evalation metric.